 INT 4xx: Senior Seminar in Neuroscience: An intensive interdisciplinary investigation of theory, research, and practice relating to neuroscience; requires students to apply knowledge and skills from courses across the student's major and minor.
 Offered annually.
-Prerequisites: completion of Neuroscience http://www.rollins.edu/catalogue/curriculum/neuroscience.html[5/11/2017 3:36:26 PM]
+Prerequisites: completion of Neuroscience Foundation and Elective Courses.